ttappr/fenwick/README.md

 }
 ```

-In the code above, the tree acts as a prefix sum of the accumulated weights
+In the code above, the tree acts as a prefix sum for the cummulative weights
 of the population members.
-The greater the weight, the better the odds it will
+For each member, the greater its weight, the better
-be included in the sample taken.
+the odds it will be included in the sample taken.

 A random number is generated from 0 to the prefix sum total (all weights added
 together).
-Then this generated value is used to look up the index of the element
+This generated value is then used to look up the index of the element
-in the tree that represents that portion of the range.
-Some indices represent
+corresponding to that portion of the overall range.
-wider ranges than others which increases their odds of the random value falling
-within their range.

-After the selected item is found, its value is then set to 0 to remove it from
+After a member's index is selected, its value is set to 0 to remove it from subsequent
-subsequent samples (sampling without replacement).
+samples (sampling without replacement).